-Kelly Evans, MD is an attending physician at Seattle Children’s Hospital and an acting instructor in the Department of Pediatrics at the University of Washington School of Medicine.
+Kelly Evans, MD is an attending physician at Seattle Children’s Hospital and an acting assistant professor in the Department of Pediatrics at the University of Washington School of Medicine.
 She completed her clinical fellowship in the Craniofacial Center at Seattle Children’s Hospital.

 Her research interests include developing models for airway obstruction in craniofacial conditions and the population of children born with Robin sequence.
 She is currently also working towards a Masters of Science in Epidemiology at the University of Washington School of Public Health.
 She has long enjoyed working with and teaching medical students and residents.